openshift/openshift-docs/modules/install-sno-generating-the-discovery-iso-with-the-assisted-installer.adoc.md

 # Generating the discovery ISO with the Assisted Installer

-Installing {product-title} on a single node requires a discovery ISO, which the Assisted Installer can generate.
+Installing OpenShift Container Platform on a single node requires a discovery ISO, which the Assisted Installer can generate.

 1. On the administration host, open a browser and navigate to [{cluster-manager-first}](https://console.redhat.com/openshift/assisted-installer/clusters).
 2. Click **Create Cluster** to create a new cluster.